darchr/gem5art/docs/tutorial2.md

 venv
 disk-image/packer
 ```
-Through the use of boot-tests git repo, we will try to keep track of changes in those files which are not included in any git repo otherwise.
+Through the use of npb-tests git repo, we will try to keep track of changes in those files which are not included in any git repo otherwise.
-boot-tests will also serve as the directory from where we will run everything.
+npb-tests will also serve as the directory from where we will run everything.

 gem5art can be installed (if not already) using pip: